JB0925/Guitar-Tools/README.md

 - Express.js
 - Greensock Animation Platform / Library
 - Pitchy, an audio libary used to detect pitch
+- The Audio_DB API, for data on famous musicians

 # How To Install and/or View Guitar Tools